MattB543/matt-gpt-slack-app/README.md

 This creates a clean, modern solution that works across all modern browsers.

-User: What about vertical centering only?
+User: What about vertical centering only? (replied in thread - no @mention needed)

 Bot: For vertical centering only, you can use: